 While most states in the U.S. don’t have any bartending license requirements, Louisiana serving alcohol laws are a little more more strict.

 All Louisiana server permits are administered by the Louisiana Office of Alcohol and Tobacco Control (ATC).

 This post was updated on September 25, 2023.

-The classes average 2 ½ – 3 hours and include a test, which must be passed in order to receive your Responsible Vendor Server Card.
+RV Classes are held regularly throughout the state as well as online and cost $25 per person.
+The classes average 2 ½ – 3 hours and include a test, which must be passed in order to receive your Responsible Vendor Bar Card.

 - ATC no longer mails a permit to your residence

-State of Louisiana Bartender Qualifications:
+State of Louisiana Bartender Qualifications

-- The Louisiana law restricts convicted felons from working in a bar in any capacity unless it has been 10 years since the completion of his/her sentence and his/her was not a crime of violence.
+The Louisiana law restricts convicted felons from working in a bar in any capacity unless it has been 10 years since the completion of his/her sentence and his/her was not a crime of violence.

 What to do if you have lost your Bar Card